Code-Institute-Submissions/play-simongame/README.md

 Link sent to developer [simongame](https://daat2.github.io/play-simongame/ ).

--Click on cloan or download highlighted in green.
+- Click on cloan or download highlighted in green.

-Go to your location in your terminal.
+- Go to your location in your terminal.

-Do git clone and paste the link.
+- Do git clone and paste the link.

-This will clone the project on your computer.
+- This will clone the project on your computer.

-Enter CD change directory (Name of project).
+- Enter CD change directory (Name of project).

-This will enable the developer to open the project within its computer in the editor.
+- This will enable the developer to open the project within its computer in the editor.

 # Credits
 ---------------------------------
 ## Content
-Some of the ideas i used for some of the content were derived from watching videos on previous Simon game on YouTube and research on how JavaScript works to get indepth understanding in order to design the game functionality.
+Some of the ideas i used for some of the content were derived from watching videos on previous Simon game on YouTube and research on how JavaScript works to get indepth understanding in order to replicate the game.
 Links to pages visited below: